Charles Osgood: Other work

-Stationed adjacent to Arlington National Cemetery at Fort Myer during his service with the U.S. Army Band, using pseudonyms Osgood worked as an announcer for radio stations in the Washington area to supplement his income and experience.
+Stationed adjacent to Arlington National Cemetery at Fort Myer during his service with the U.S. Army Band, using pseudonyms, Osgood worked as an announcer for radio stations in the Washington area to supplement his income and experience.
 He hosted the morning show on WEAM (WZHF today) as "Charlie Woods."
 At WGMS, he called himself "Carl Walden."
 At WPGC (AM) (WJFK (AM) today), a rock station, he referred to himself as "Chuck Forest."

 In September 1955, President Dwight D. Eisenhower suffered a serious heart attack during a vacation in Denver, Colorado, and was confined to a hospital room there until November.
-During this time, under the auspices of WGMS Osgood hosted a closed-circuit program of classical music delivered exclusively to the president's room to encourage his relaxation and convalescence.
+During this time, under the auspices of WGMS, Osgood hosted a closed-circuit program of classical music delivered exclusively to the president's room to encourage his relaxation and convalescence.

 WGMS Radio

-When his tour with the U.S. Army Band was completed, in October 1957 Osgood returned to WGMS full-time as announcer Charles Wood and as a special assistant to the general manager.
+When his tour with the U.S. Army Band was completed, in October 1957, Osgood returned to WGMS full-time as announcer Charles Wood and as a special assistant to the general manager.
 Before the end of 1958, WGMS promoted him to program director.

 In 1960, credited by name and as a WGMS announcer, he provided introductions and commentary on a six-record album of a collection of thirty-three speeches by President Franklin Delano Roosevelt titled FDR Speaks.
 Edited by historian Henry Steele Commager, it included a welcome by the president's widow, former first lady Eleanor Roosevelt.
 Their son Franklin Delano Roosevelt, Jr. recited one of his father's speeches.
-The Billboard magazine reported that FDR Speaks "was one of the most listened-to-attractions" at the 1960 Democratic National Convention which nominated senators John F. Kennedy and Lyndon B. Johnson as its candidates for President and Vice President of the United States.
+Billboard magazine reported that FDR Speaks "was one of the most listened-to-attractions" at the 1960 Democratic National Convention which nominated senators John F. Kennedy and Lyndon B. Johnson as its candidates for President and Vice President of the United States.

 WHCT Television

-In April 1962, the parent company of WGMS, RKO General, transferred Osgood to Hartford, Connecticut and promoted him to his first job in television: the general manager of Channel 18, WHCT (WUVN today).
+In April 1962, the parent company of WGMS, RKO General, transferred Osgood to Hartford, Connecticut, and promoted him to his first job in television: the general manager of Channel 18, WHCT (WUVN today).

 WHCT was the first TV station in the United States to be licensed to use Phonevision, a system developed by Zenith that scrambled the station's picture and sound.
 This limited viewing to paid subscribers who were issued decoders attached to their television sets and telephone lines.
 The station offered its subscribers premium programming such as first-run movies, live sporting events, and cultural programs like ballets and symphonies, all with no commercials.
-Although RKO expected to operate WHCT at a loss for the three years before the Federal Communications Commission was due to renew the station's license, by early 1963 the financial realities became too difficult to bear unabated.
+Although RKO expected to operate WHCT at a loss for the three years before the Federal Communications Commission was due to renew the station's license, by early 1963, the financial realities became too difficult to bear unabated.
 In a 1985 interview with Broadcasting magazine, Osgood explained:

-[The station] lost money at an alarming rate...
-[RKO] left me off the hook very gently.
-They said, "you’re fired."
+[The station] lost money at an alarming rate ...
+[RKO] let me off the hook very gently.
+They said, "you're fired."